 - 1. Describe the proposed legal entity that will enter into the Agreement with the Port. - 2.
-Describe the legal entity that will guarantee performance for the duration of the Agreement. - 3.
+Describe the legal entity that will guarantee performance for the duration of the Agreement, including the performance of all requirements at the design, construction and operational phases.
+Describe the financial resources available to support a guarantee for the entire term of the agreement and provide a balance sheet for that entity. - 3.
 Describe the agreements that exist between equity partners. - 4.
 Describe the legal relationship between the team members and a discussion of their experience working together. - 5.
 In an organizational chart and narrative, describe the responsibilities of and relationships between individuals and team members and a rationale for the organizational structure, proposed roles, responsibilities, and lines of authority, and how the organizational structure promotes individual and organizational accountability. - 6.
 Provide a dispute resolution process for resolving disputes between team members.
 Describe your approach to conflict resolution between the Port and the Proposer and among members of the Proposer's team. - 7.
 Describe examples of team members managing a facility with conflicting interests from tenants or other interested parties.
 Detail the situations as well as how the issues were addressed. - 8.
 Provide resumes of key individuals and their relevant experience. - 9.
 Provide up to three projects of similar scope and complexity to the T46 Project on which the Proposer (or one of its constituent members) performed responsibilities similar to those envisioned here.
 The Port may conduct reference checks as part of its evaluation of proposed team members' experience and technical competence.
 If the Port does elect to conduct reference checks, they will be evaluated and scored under this criterion. - a) The Port reserves the right to contact client representatives not included on the list for references where the Port has knowledge that a Proposer has completed or is working on a project with that client.
-Proposals shall include, at a minimum, the following information: - Project name, location, and duration, and dates key staff worked on the project. - Brief description of the project and how it relates to the T46 Project.
+Proposals shall include, at a minimum, the following information: - Project name, location, and duration, and dates key staff worked on the project.

-- · Contract value. - Contact information for the client's representative best able to provide a reference. - 10.
+- Brief description of the project and how it relates to the T46 Project. - Contract value. - Contact information for the client's representative best able to provide a reference. - 10.
 Describe the Proposer's proposed methodology for identifying problems on the T46 Project, including approaches to mitigating risk and understanding key challenges. - 11.
 Describe the overall management approach to the T46 Project, including the strategies the Proposer will employ to achieve a thorough and clear understanding of the Port's goals and objectives.
 Identify three (3) key challenges to the T46 Project and, for each challenge identified, propose a strategy to mitigate the potential negative impacts of the challenge and identify any unique approaches, strengths, and/or differentiating resources that will assist the Proposer in approaching the challenge. - 12.
 Provide the name of the individual who will lead negotiations. - a) Describe that person's latitude to make decisions. - b) Describe that person's other roles and responsibilities. - c) Describe that person's access to resources. - 13.
-Provide the names of the persons and/or firms who will provide Seattle-based knowledge in the areas of: - a) Permitting. - b) Local community relations.
+Provide the names of the persons and/or firms who will provide Seattle-based knowledge in the areas of: - a) Permitting. - b) Local community relations. - 14.
+Describe how you would propose to ensure compliance with environmental and other contractual requirements (e.g. compliance with the MOU with the Department of Ecology) during operations, including your proposal to ensure such compliance where the Port may not have direct contractual privity with the T46 users.